 Once the user is in the system, they can click on "Cost Reporting" on the top bar.
-If the user has access permission for only a single cost report group, for example Cost Report Group 001 for two DAHS contracts, then there will only be one option to click on the initial

-Cost Reporting page.
-If the user has access permission for more than one cost report group, for example Cost Report Group 002 for one DAHS contract and Component Code 8zz for HCS/TxHmL, then the user will need to choose the component code and report in which the user wishes to work.
+If the user has access permission for only a single cost report group, for example Cost Report Group 001 for two PHC and Two PHC contracts, then there will only be one option to click on the initial Cost Reporting page.
+If the user has access permission for more than one cost report group, for example Cost Report Group 002 for one CLASS CMA contract and two CLASS DSA contracts, and Component Code 8zz for HCS/TxHmL, then the user will need to choose the component code and report in which the user wishes to work.